greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/LOAD.html.md

 This command loads a shared library file into the Greenplum Database server address space.
 If the file had been loaded previously, it is first unloaded.
 This command is primarily useful to unload and reload a shared library file that has been changed since the server first loaded it.
 To make use of the shared library, function\(s\) in it need to be declared using the `CREATE FUNCTION` command.

-The file name is specified in the same way as for shared library names in `CREATE FUNCTION`; in particular, one may rely on a search path and automatic addition of the system's standard shared library file name extension.
+The library file name is typically given as just a bare file name, which is sought in the server's library search path (set by `dynamic_library_path`).
+Alternatively it can be given as a full path name.
+In either case the platform's standard shared library file name extension may be omitted.

 Note that in Greenplum Database the shared library file \(`.so` file\) must reside in the same path location on every host in the Greenplum Database array \(coordinators, segments, and mirrors\).

-Only database superusers can load shared library files.
+Non-superusers can only apply `LOAD` to library files located in `$libdir/plugins/` — the specified `filename` must begin with exactly that string.
+You must ensure that only “safe” libraries are installed there.

 ## <a id="section4"></a>Parameters